jrwspina/medical-data-visualizer/README.md

+#### Medical Data Visualizer is a project part of freeCodeCamp's [Data Analysis with Python course](https://www.freecodecamp.org/learn/data-analysis-with-python/), it's solution may be found in *medical_data_visualizer.py* or in the notebook *medical-data-visualizer-notebook.ipynb*.

 ### Assignment

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.